 Please note this schedule will vary depending on the needs of your particular project.

-Volunteers are accommodated in a dormitory style, volunteer apartment in central Naples and the office of the local team is also located within the same building.
-The volunteer apartment accommodates up to 28 volunteers and each bedroom can accommodate up to 8 volunteers at one time.
-You should expect to share a bedroom and bathrooms with volunteers of the same gender.
+Volunteers are accommodated in one of two dormitory-style, volunteer apartments in central Naples.
+The bedrooms can accommodate 4 to 8 volunteers at one time, and you should expect to share a bedroom and bathrooms with volunteers of the same gender.
 Bathrooms are equipped with western style toilets and showers.
 Bedding is provided, however volunteers will need to bring their own towels.
-As the accommodation is a shared living space, all volunteers are expected to help keep the accommodation tidy, which is organized by a rota system.
+As the accommodation is a shared living space, all volunteers are expected to help keep their personal living space tidy.
 There are also staff who clean the accommodation weekly.
-The volunteer apartment in central Naples has free Wi-Fi which volunteers are able to use.
-Environmental volunteers should note that one of our Environmental placement sites requires volunteers to be accommodated outside of central Naples, closer to the work placement, in shared dormitory-style accommodation.